Intelligent Zero Trust Architecture for 5G/6G Networks: Principles, Challenges, and the Role of Machine Learning in the context of O-RAN: Envisioned Intelligent Zero Trust Architecture and Research Directions

 \subsection{Intelligent network security state analysis (INSSA)}

-The second tent of trust evaluation is the dynamic risk assessment for every access request.
+The second tenet of trust evaluation is the dynamic risk assessment for every access request.
 In a 5G network, the mobility of heterogeneous devices in a varying environment calls for a dynamic model of the network state that provides information about the risks of accessing a particular resource by a given subject.
 We propose using a graph neural network (GNN) to model the state of the 5G network which is of particular interest in risk assessment by the IPE.

 Graph neural networks have been shown to be successful as a scalable approach for resource allocation in large area wireless networks \cite{ruiz2021graph}.
 In these applications, the GNN models the channel state between pairs of communicating nodes and the goal is an optimal allocation of spectrum resources to the nodes.
-The INSSA employs a GNN to model the communication patterns of a 5G network and the goal is to assign risk scores (R-Scores) to the nodes such that the overall metric of security assurance in granting an access is maximized.
+Further, recurrent GNNs have been shown successful in space-time modeling of data \cite{nicolicioiu2019recurrent}.
+The INSSA employs a recurrent GNN to model the communication patterns of a 5G network, over space and time, and the goal is to assign risk scores (R-Scores) to the nodes such that the overall metric of security assurance in granting an access is maximized.

 The envisaged INSSA employs reinforcement learning to meet the following objectives: 1) compliance with a set of security policy rules, 2) authorizing accesses with the least privileges, and 3) maximizing network usability.
 The RL algorithm dynamically assigns appropriate scores to all nodes in the network so as an \textit{assurance score} (as the reward) is maximized, by inspecting how strictly the policy rules are met by the nodes while the network is available to all users.
+The training process is accelerated by transmitting periodic test vectors to the devices and network assets.
+The response of the assets to the tests are used in an iteration of the training.